Skip to main content

 # Delete a contact from HubSpot

-Writable resources: contact, lead, deal, meeting Read-only resources: owner — list and get only, cannot be created or modified.
+Writable resources: contact, lead, deal, meeting, company, note, task, activity, appointment Read-only resources: owner, pipeline — list and get only, cannot be created or modified.

 Next Steps